-License fees collected must be properly documented and funds remitted to Animal Services within forty-five (45) days of the sale of the tag.
-The in writing, for special circumstances. - C. Authorized Sellers of the Lee County license must sell the license at the fee levels approved by the Board and must keep complete and accurate records of tags sold and on hand as inventory.
+License fees collected must be properly documented and funds remitted to Animal Services within forty-five (45) days of the sale of the taq.
+The Director of Animal Services may provide for an extension of the deadline, in writing, for special circumstances. - C. Authorized Sellers of the Lee County license must sell the license at the fee levels approved by the Board and must keep complete and accurate records of tags sold and on hand as inventory.
 All theft or loss must be reported immediately to the proper authority, and a copy of the official law enforcement report must be provided to Animal Services.
 Unexplained shortages/losses of tags or sales of tags at the incorrect prices are the responsibility of the seller. - D. Authorized sellers of the Lee County license tags may charge a reasonable administrative fee to cover costs of providing that service per license issued.
 The maximum allowable administrative fee shall be set by the Board through the external fees Administrative Code.
 Any authorized seller that charges an administrative fee must inform the client that such a fee is charged by that establishment/provider and that license tags are available through the County with no additional charge.
 Any such fees may not be added to the cost of a license but must be listed separately on any invoice/receipt.